11 Things to Do on a Day Out in Greenwich, London

 The museum holds regular daytime and evening events as well as film screenings.
 Check the website for a calendar of what’s on.

-Entry to the National Maritime Museum is free, but temporary exhibitions tickets cost up to £12, but you can get 50% off if you are a National Art Pass Holder.
+Entry to the National Maritime Museum is free, but temporary exhibition tickets cost up to £12.

 Queen’s House